 RC provides placement assistance to students who are planning to apply to continuing education programs offered by vocational schools, community colleges, and universities, upon completion of our program.
 Students seeking placement assistance may also request copies of their transcripts and/ or attendance records to be sent to their chosen schools.
-RC cannot guarantee placement in continuing education programs offered by vocational schools, community colleges, or universities, upon completion of its program.
+RC's test preparation courses may assist students in attaining the scores necessary to apply to their chosen continuing education program.
+However, RC cannot guarantee placement in continuing education programs offered by vocational schools, community colleges, or universities, upon completion of its program.